Life takes energy. It heats our homes, fuels our transportation and lights up our cities.

 Our role at Enbridge is to ensure we meet society’s need for secure energy supply—while, at the same time, reducing emissions and protecting the environment.
 We recognize that climate change is a global issue, and as the world transitions to more low-carbon energy sources, we believe that Enbridge is uniquely positioned to succeed and grow—both as North America’s leading distributor of oil and natural gas, and as a major player in the renewable energy business.

 From our initial investment in a Saskatchewan wind farm, more than a decade ago, Enbridge’s renewable portfolio has grown to nearly $5 billion, with assets ranging from Sarnia Solar, one of Canada’s largest solar projects, to Neal Hot Springs, Oregon’s first commercial geothermal power facility.
-As one of Canada’s largest renewable energy companies, with nearly 2,000 MW of net capacity, our goal is to double our renewable generating capacity by 2019.
+As one of Canada’s largest renewable energy companies, with nearly 3,000 MW of net capacity for projects either operating or under construction, our goal is to double our renewable generating capacity from late 2015 levels by 2019.

 But the transition to a low-carbon future is about more than renewable investments.